daniel-om-weber/fransys_supplement/Readme.md

 Please note that the hyperparameter optimization scripts may take a long time to complete, depending on your computational resources.
 We parallelize these tasks using the Ray library to speed up the process.
 The provided configuration files contain the hyperparameters used in the paper, so you can directly use them to train the models and generate the plots.

-## License
-This project is licensed under the Creative Commons Attribution (CC BY) 4.0 License.
-See the `LICENSE` file for more information.

 ## Citation
-If you use FranSys, the benchmark datasets, or the code from this repository in your research, please cite our paper:
+If you use FranSys, the prepared benchmark datasets, or the code from this repository in your research, please cite our paper:

 ```bibtex
 @article{weber2024fransys,